 Devising and executing a winning strategy for metasearch marketing is complex.
 There are several factors that contribute to this complexity.

-- There are several variables and calculations involved in optimizing ROAS.
+- There are several variables and calculations involved in optimising ROAS.

 - Managing bidding to control placement in metasearch results is complex because the strategy needs to constantly adapt to competitors

-- Optimizing for tangible and intangible benefit requires different strategies for different promotions.
+- Optimising for tangible and intangible benefit requires different strategies for different promotions.